Proteobench/ProteoBench/README.md

 - Install the package by running `pip install .`

 ## Running the Application
+- Navigate to the webinterface folder `cd webinterface`
-Run the following command in the terminal/command prompt: `streamlit run ./webinterface/Home.py` This will launch the Proteobench application in your web browser.
+- Run the following command in the terminal/command prompt: `streamlit run Home.py`

+This will launch the Proteobench application in your web browser.

 Enjoy using Proteobench!